Macrometacorp/docs/docs/streams/stream-basics/messages.md

 GDN streams has two features, however, that enable you to override this default behavior:

 - Message _retention_ allows you to store messages that have been acknowledged by a consumer.
-- Message _expiry_ allows you to set a time to live (TTL) for messages that have not yet been acknowledged.
+- Message _expiration_ allows you to set a time to live (TTL) for messages that have not yet been acknowledged.

-All message retention and expiry is managed at the geofabric level.
+All message retention and expiration is managed at the geofabric level.

 The diagram below illustrates both concepts: